kserve/modelmesh-serving/docs/predictors/setup-storage.md

 ## Deploy a model stored on a Persistent Volume Claim

 Models can be stored on Kubernetes Persistent Volumes.

+There are two ways to enable PVC support in ModelMesh:

-The Persistent Volume Claims can either be pre-configured in the `storage-config` secret in order to be mounted to all serving runtime pods.
+1. The Persistent Volume Claims can be added in the `storage-config` secret.
+This way all PVCs will be mounted to all serving runtime pods.
-Alternatively, if the `allowAnyPVC` config flag is enabled, the Modelmesh controller will dynamically mount the PVC to a runtime pod at the time a predictor or inference service requiring it is being deployed.
+2. The `allowAnyPVC` configuration flag can be set to `true`.
+This way the Modelmesh controller will dynamically mount the PVC to a runtime pod at the time a predictor or inference service requiring it is being deployed.

+Follow the example instructions below to create a PVC, store a model on it, and configure ModelMesh to mount the PVC to the runtime serving pods so that the model can be loaded for inferencing.

 ### 1. Create a Persistent Volume Claim

-Persistent Volumes are namespace scoped so make sure to create it in the same namespace as the Modelmesh serving deployment.
+Persistent Volumes are namespace-scoped, so we have to create it in the same namespace as the ModelMesh serving deployment.
 We are using namespace `modelmesh-serving` here.

 ```shell
 kubectl config set-context --current --namespace=modelmesh-serving
 ```

-Now we create a Persistent Volume Claim `my-models-pvc` and along with it, we deploy a `pvc-access` pod in order to copy our model to the Persistent Volume later.
+Now we create the Persistent Volume Claim `my-models-pvc`.
+Along with it, we deploy a `pvc-access` pod in order to copy our model to the Persistent Volume later.

 ```shell
 kubectl apply -f - <<EOF